Make homemade Pineapple Jam from scratch in under an hour! This recipe has just 3 ingredients and doesn't use pectin.

 → Cooking time: The cooking time can really be adjusted based on your preference.
 After all, all the ingredients are edible raw, so you don't have to cook this jam for a full 40-50 minutes.
 However, the longer you cook it the more translucent and jelly-like it will become.
 If you cook it longer than 40-50 minutes, you might need to add a bit of extra water otherwise it will become too thick and might burn.

 → Total sugar: As I mentioned above, the amount of sugar needed will vary.
-Give it a taste when it is warm (make sure not to burn yourself!) and if it tastes sour then dissolve more sugar while the jam is still hot.
+Give it a taste when it is warm (make sure not to burn yourself!) and if it tastes sour then add more sugar while the jam is still hot so the sugar will dissolve.
+I personally LOVE the fresh tart flavors of homemade fruit jams, instead of the overly sugar store-bought jams.

 Easy Pineapple Jam Recipe